abarker/camel-snake-pep8/README.rst

 be cautious, though, the warnings should still be checked to see what is causing them.

+Another problem comes when Rope changes the name of a variable assigned in a module, but then fails to also change an import statement from another module which imports that variable from the first module.
+Similarly, Rope cannot resolve some attribute assignments.
+Both of these kinds of problems will generate warnings after all the changes have been made.

 To summarize: all names per module are saved before any changes, and all names per module are saved after all the changes.
 The name mappings are all saved.
 A warning is given on mapping a name into a name that pre-existed in a module.